Stationary MMD Points: Computing Stationary MMD Points

-Similar assumptions to \Cref{asst:noise_scale} have been widely used in the convergence analysis of kernel-based gradient flows; see Proposition 8 of \citet{arbel2019maximum} and Proposition 5 of \citet{glaser2021kale}.
+Similar assumptions to \Cref{asst:noise_scale} have been widely used in the convergence analysis of kernel-based gradient flows and other related non-convex optimisation; see Proposition 8 of \citet{arbel2019maximum}, Proposition 5 of \citet{glaser2021kale} and \citet{hazan2016graduated}.
 However, their assumptions on $\beta_t$ involve expectations with respect to \smash{$\{\bm{x}_i^{(t)}\}_{i=1}^n$} on both sides of \eqref{eq:noise_level_condition}, which means they need to be checked for \emph{any} possible trajectory.
-In contrast, our assumption only needs to be checked for the current trajectory.
+In contrast, our assumption only needs to be checked for the current realized trajectory.
 Denoting $a \vee b = \max\{a, b\}$, we have:

 \begin{thm} Suppose the kernel $k$ satisfies \Cref{asst:easy_assumption,asst:kernel}.
 Given initial particles $\{\bm{x}_i^{(1)}\}_{i=1}^n$, suppose the noisy MMD particle descent defined in \eqref{eq:mmd_flow} satisfies \Cref{asst:noise_scale} and the step size $\gamma$ satisfies $256 \gamma^2 d^2 \kappa^2 \leq 1$ for any $t \in \N^+$.
 Denote $\calS(t) = \mmd (\frac{1}{n} \sum_{i=1}^n \delta_{\bm{x}_i^{(t)}}, \mu)$ for any $t\in\N^+$.